What Does it Feel Like to Get Acupuncture?

 Is Acupuncture Safe?

 Acupuncture is extremely safe when performed by an appropriately trained practitioner.
-All inserted needles are factory sterilized, and most acupuncturists immediately dispose of them after use.
+All inserted needles are factory sterilized, and immediately disposed of after use.
 A traditionally trained, licensed acupuncturist (look for the letters LAc or EAMP after their name) is required to undergo rigorous testing and have at least 1000 hours of clinical training prior to receiving a license, and is thus well versed in safe needling techniques.

 How Many Treatments Does it Take to See a Difference?

-Often with acute conditions you can see a big change in as little as one or two treatments, but with issues that have been around for months or longer it usually takes more like 4 or 5 treatments before the patient notices a 50% improvement or so (especially with things like asthma).
-Also what happens with problems like really severe pain is that you often need treatment two or three times a week for a couple of weeks to bring the pain under control: this is because, especially with chronic pain, you may feel better after one treatment but the pain gradually returns after a few days.
+Often with acute conditions you can see a big change in as little as one or two treatments, but with issues that have been around for months or longer it usually takes more like 5 or 6 treatments before the patient notices a 50% improvement or so (especially with things like asthma).
+Also with problems like really severe pain, you often need treatment two or three times a week for a couple of weeks to bring the pain under control: this is because, especially with chronic pain, you may feel better after one treatment but the pain gradually returns after a few days.
 Once your pain is largely gone you can follow it with weekly treatments for a month or two to fully resolve the cause of the pain.
 Once you’re free from pain for 10 days you’re usually considered cured.

 Will Seeing My Regular Doctor Interfere with Acupuncture Treatments?